-9 Top Insider Tips to Finding and Securing Partner Salons for your Aesthetics Business
+9 Top Tips – Finding Salons for your Aesthetics Business

 We’ve partnered with over 100 salons over the years so we’re pretty experienced at finding and securing them.
 There are 9 steps to success:

 STEP 1: LIST YOUR POSSIBLE TARGETS

 Compile a list of all the possible salons in the areas that you’re targeting.
 Even if you think you might not want to work with them because they’re not ideal or already have a competitor injector working there, it’s very useful to have a master list because you’ll forget what ground you’ve covered, plus you can also check out your competitors’ prices at the same time.

 We did this on a spreadsheet with different columns (suburb, salon name, date looked at, address and phone number, do they do aesthetics already, what it looks like on Google Street View, other notes – especially about where you’re up to with speaking to them because you don’t want to get caught out by calling the same place twice!), but a simple hand written list is totally fine too.

 - Your existing knowledge of the area having driven past salons, or any information friends have given you etc

 A good tip is to look at hair salons with a quality beauty room attached because they are relatively untouched by competitor injectors, plus hairdressers talk to their clients more than beauty therapists doing a massage so they can promote you.

 STEP 2: LOOK THEM UP ON GOOGLE STREET VIEW